 Frequently Asked Questions

-This list of Frequently Asked Questions regarding Rise is for parents, prospective Rise students, and prospective investors who wish to enable the Founding Class of Rise and become Founders, and, also, for Baha’i institutions.
+This list of Frequently Asked Questions regarding Rise is for parents, prospective Rise students, and for Baha’i institutions who may wish to know more about the purpose of Rise and the self-funding of Rosa University.

 - Why did you use a parrot on the front page of the Rosa Rise website?